kauko-i/bikeapp/README.md

 ## Run locally in Docker

-You can modify the DATABASE_URL on the line 5 in Dockerfile if you wish to use some other database with this app.
+Modify the DATABASE_URL on the line 2 in Dockerfile to connect the app to a database.

 These commands are tested on Ubuntu 20.04.
-Given that Docker is installed, in the root directory of this app, run:
+Given that Docker has been installed, in the root directory of this app, run:
 ```
 docker build .
 docker run -p 5000:5000 [THE IMAGE ID APPEARING ON THE LAST LINE OF THE FORMER COMMAND OUTPUT, PRECEDED BY "Successfully built"]